yumium/tech_notes/A gentle introduction to Python 3.md

     print(message)
 ```

-The default values are only evaluated once, which could introduce problems if the values are mutable.
+The default values are only evaluated once when the function is evaluated, and used in every subsequent function call.
+This is usually the undesired behaviour.

 ```python
 def fList(val, l=[]):